d-bl/GroundForge/Examples.md

 In one or two steps these examples link to the main [GroundForge] page with applicable values in the parameter form.
-Though the number of patterns might be overwhelming, there is still a lot of room to generate further diagram variations by changing dimensions, shifting footsides, stitches or (for more advanced users) matrices that define the flow of pairs.
+Though the number of patterns might be overwhelming, there is still a lot of room for further variations.

+Each resource may have some examples, sections or pages on families of stitches such as spiders, bias, Milanese fish and lotus.

 * The [Tesselace index] shows 376  patterns by thumbnails of pair diagrams.
   The diagrams are collected from [tesseLace.com], resulting from Ph.D research on _Algorithmically designed lace tessellations_.
   When following the image links you will discover patterns from the tesselace [slide show].
-* The [Whiting index] shows 144 patches of worked lace from _A Lace Guide for Makers and Collectors_ by Gertrude Whiting which dates from 1920
+* The [Whiting index] shows 144 patches of worked lace from _A Lace Guide for Makers and Collectors_ by Gertrude Whiting which dates from 1920.
 * The [Droste effect](Droste-effect) (thread diagrams becoming pair diagrams) is used to show some traditional grounds.
   Many variations and different grounds are possible.